hugo-lau/DEC_Project1_Spotify_ETL/README.md

 |----------------------|-------------|-------------------------------------------|
 | Spotify New Releases  | REST API   | [Spotify API Documentation](https://developer.spotify.com/documentation/web-api/) |

 The spotify API uses a RESTFUL API.
-Four API calls were used:
+Four API calls were used.
+The last three are only utilized if checks against an album table shows there are new albums to do analysis on:
 > - Get new releases – identify latest releases
 > - Get album tracks – get tracks inside each released album
 > - Get track audio features – fetch audio features associated with each track
 > - Get track details – get details of track including popularity